nefarius/Nefarius.Utilities.AspNetCore/README.md

 WebApplication app = builder.Build().Setup();
 ```

-and you're all set! 👏 The `Setup` extension methods take optional configuration arguments you can provide to alter the default behaviour.
+and you're all set! 👏 The `Setup` extension methods take optional configuration arguments you can provide to alter the
+default behavior.

 ### Loading additional configuration

-Let's assume you have a custom `/app/secrets/appsettings.json` file adding one or more additional sinks (MongoDB in this example):
+Let's assume you have a custom `/app/secrets/appsettings.json` file adding one or more additional sinks (MongoDB in this
+example):

 ```json
 {